 Reviews principles of grammar and expands the student's conversational skills.
 This course is intended to consolidate the basic language skills and to prepare the student for advanced work in German.
+Readings based on civilization and culture.
 Prerequisite GR 102.